 “Come back?”
 I said.
 “She left?”

 “Sister Verity broke her vow, yes, but for a noble purpose,” he said.
-“She planned to travel to Svalbard Island.
+“She planned to travel to the Svalbard Islands.
 In the waning days of the old world, our ancestors sealed many seeds in a vault there.
 She thought perhaps they had different varieties of fungus she could use.
 Maybe a foreign breed, cross-bred with these, would work.
 I received her last pigeon a decade ago.”
 His head hung low.